From Xi'an we flew to Guilin for our visit to Yangshuo and the Li River valley.

 The local water buffalo also "graze" on these plants in the river.

-One afternoon we took a river cruise down the river and back.
+One afternoon we took a cruise down the river and back.
 The river reach below Yangshuo is not as crowded as the reach between Yangshuo and Guilin, but we still saw many tourist boats of all sizes.

-Most of these tourists, by the way, were Chinese, not Westerners.
+The overwhelming majority of these tourists, by the way, were Chinese, not Westerners.

 I'm certain that I've seen the mountain on the right in a Chinese landscape painting!